 Program at a glance

 The Advanced Education Program in Prosthodontics accepts three residents into the program per year and is accredited for nine residents overall.
-The online portion of the application must be completed and uploaded into ADEA PASS and the direct mail portion of the application must be postmarked no later than September 15 of the year prior to the program start date.
-After review of the PASS applications combined with each applicant’s supplemental material mailed directly to the program, selected candidates will be contacted to schedule a date for an interview.
+The online portion of the application must be completed and uploaded into ADEA PASS and the direct mail portion of the application must be postmarked no later than September 15 in the year prior to the program start date.
+After review of the PASS applications combined with each applicant’s supplemental material mailed directly to the program, selected candidates will be contacted by the Program Director to schedule a date for an interview.
 Interviews are usually held on Fridays during the months of July through October.
-Taking into account all of the above listed criteria and input obtained by the program director, faculty, and residents, a final decision is made and the selection process completed.
+Taking into account the applicant selection criteria and input obtained by the program director, faculty, and residents, candidates will be ranked and offered a position through the Postdoctoral Dental Matching Program.